 - Residential facilities offer the option for a stay overnight, for a few days or a few weeks.
 Overnight care allows caregivers to take an extended break or vacation while the person with dementia stays in a supervised, safe environment.

-Join our e-newsletter to stay up-to-date.
+Join E-News to stay up-to-date.